Rich Hall: United Kingdom

 Outside the US, Hall has also achieved popularity in the United Kingdom.
 He spends part of his time writing plays in the United States, where he has a small ranch just outside Livingston, Montana.
 The rest of the time is spent in London, where he owns a flat.

 Hall is a guest on popular BBC panel quiz shows, most notably as a regular guest on QI, and also with appearances in 8 Out of 10 Cats, Have I Got News for You and Never Mind the Buzzcocks.
 He has also appeared on the British stand-up comedy series Jack Dee's Live at the Apollo.
 In 2006, Hall also wrote and acted in the play Levelland at the Edinburgh Festival.

-Hall has had four BBC TV series of his own: Rich Hall's Badly Funded Think Tank, Rich Hall's Fishing Show in 2003, Rich Hall's Cattle Drive in 2006, as well as a one-off programme about the 2004 American Presidential Elections, Rich Hall's Election Special.
+Hall has had four BBC TV series of his own: Rich Hall's Badly Funded Think Tank, Rich Hall's Fishing Show in 2003, Rich Hall's Cattle Drive in 2006, as well as a one-off programme about the 2004 United States presidential election, Rich Hall's Election Special.
 He also appeared on the BBC Two programme Top Gear, where he successfully managed to make a song about a Rover 25 car, much to the enjoyment of host Jeremy Clarkson and the audience.
 After the September 11 attacks, Hall was entrusted with the task of responding to the tragedy on the first subsequent edition of Have I Got News for You.